open-contracting/deploy/docs/develop/update.rst

 Remove content
 --------------

 If you delete a file, service, package, user, authorized key, Apache module, or virtual host from a file, it will not be removed from the server.
-To remove it, after you :doc:`deploy<deploy>`:
+To remove it, after you :doc:`deploy<../deploy/deploy>`:

 Delete an authorized key
 ~~~~~~~~~~~~~~~~~~~~~~~~